ManonLef/DMA_notes/dma_100_notes.md

 **random inspiration from reading this article**

-- send out a questionnaire to people what their struggles were when first joining dicord and with the TOP server specifically.
+- send out a questionnaire to people what their struggles were when first joining discord and with the TOP server specifically.
 - birthday bot for community shoutouts?